BiznetGIO/biznetgio.github.io/docs/guide/contrib-guide.md

 Tag an issue start with `close #<issue_number>` on your pull request description.
 Issue will close automatically when pull request merged succesfully.

+## Restricted Rule
+1. Dont create new branch except from master.
+2. Dont create pull request except to master.
+3. Define prefix `WIP:` to avoid project owner merge your code if you not done yet.
+4. Perhaps if you still change your code and unmerge pull request, edit your pull request title with prefix `WIP:`
+5. You should not commit and push your code to others existing pull request.
+Do it for your pull request only!

+!!! important
+    Creating new branch without rebasing from master will miss some latest code.
+    Before continue on your working branch, always fetch first and rebase with master.
+    Still confuse with this?
+Check git tips and ticks [here](git-tutorial.md).

 ### First time setup

 Please refer to instalation guide and running test suitein each project.